ChuufMaster/markdown-toc/README.md

 - Update a table if you are inside of TOC it when calling `GenerateTOC`
 - Markdown-TOC uses relative file paths so you won't have to worry about where the file you are using to generate the TOC is
+- Markdown-TOC properly encodes headings with emojis handling emojis that need special delimiters and others that don't

 ## ⚡️ Requirements